psagat/Humidor-Humidity-Sensor/README.md

 # Humidor Humidity Sensor

-Humidity Sensor that takes readings every 30 seconds and posts the data to an influxdb server to charting.
+This project builds a humidity sensor that will take readings every 30 seconds and post the data to an influxdb server for charting.
 In the event it can't connect to the network, get a successful reading from the DHT22 sensor, or connect to your influxdb server, the red LED will turn on.
 If no LED is lit then all is well.

 <a href="http://imgur.com/EKuIALh"><img src="http://i.imgur.com/EKuIALh.png" title="source: imgur.com" /></a>